 The recently inaugurated artificial water canal is an attempt by the Dubai government to further its economy, by creating more tourism and financial hotspots.
 The canal is 3km long all the way from business bay to the Persian Gulf.
 Currently the canal has been opened but the development along its banks is yet to begin.
-The canal is known for the iconic bridge above it.
-Which offers a great view of the Dubai skyline – but of course don’t forget to check out some of these less popular Dubai attractions!
+The canal is known for the iconic bridge above it offers a great view of the Dubai skyline – but of course don’t forget to check out some of these less popular Dubai attractions!

 Dubai Architecture Guide: Dubai Marina

 One of my favorite places in Dubai, the Dubai Marina is an artificially created canal city, with residential complexes along a 3 km long artificial canal.
 It is very beautiful and very well landscaped.
 A perfect end to this Dubai Architecture Guide, and a perfect end to any day in Dubai!